What is COIL?

 COIL Scholars Program

 The Collaborative Online International Learning (COIL) Scholars Program was launched at PSU in 2019.
-It is a special collaboration of the Provost, Internationalization Council and Office of International Affairs
+It is a special collaboration of the Provost, Internationalization Council and Office of Global Engagement and Innovation.

 The scholars program is cohort-based and offers five workshops and a stipend to eligible faculty.
 The 2020 Program is closed.
 However, any interested faculty can implement COIL in their class without participating in the cohort.
 Resources are here.